zackeryscott/active-directory-homelab/docs/active-directory-lab-guide.md

 ![Organizing Domain Computers](../screenshots/step6-organizing-domain-comptuers.png)

 ---
 # Step 7 — Testing Domain Authentication

 ## Overview

 With the servers and client workstation successfully joined to the domain, the final step is to verify that domain authentication is working properly.

 One of the main benefits of Active Directory is centralized authentication.
-This allows users to log into any domain-joined machine using their domain credentials instead of local accounts.
+This allows users to log into domain-joined machines using their domain credentials instead of local accounts.

 In this step, I tested the environment by logging into the client workstation using one of the domain user accounts that was created earlier.